-SAl's mandate and needs.
-These pathways for professional development reflect on the need for initial professional development and continuing professional development.

-- 3. GUID 19517600 builds on organisational requirement 3 by providing a clear and simple process flow that a SAI can apply in the development of a pathway or pathways for the professional development of its auditors.
-Due to the nature of the process flow, some of the individual process steps acknowledge the requirements of the remaining organisational requirements of ISSAI 150 and provide further context and guidance in this regard. - GUID 1951 provides guidance in the context of elements of SAI professionalism (ISSAI 150 para 5).
+- 1) ISSAI 150 Auditor Competence sets out four organisational requirements that underpin the responsibilities of a Supreme Audit Institution (SAI) regarding auditor competence. - 2) Organisational requirement 3 of ISSAI 150 requires that a SAI shall establish dedicated pathways for professional development of auditors, specifically tailored to the SAI's mandate, regulatory framework, organisation structure and needs.
+These pathways for professional development reflect on the need for initial professional development and continuing professional development. - 3) GUID 1951 builds on organisational requirement 3 by providing a clear and simple process flow that a SAI can apply in the development of a pathway or pathways for the professional development of its auditors.
+Due to the nature of the process flow, some of the individual process steps acknowledge the requirements of the remaining organisational requirements of ISSAI 150 and provide further context and guidance in this regard. - 4) GUID 1951 provides guidance in the context of elements of SAI professionalism (ISSAI 150 para 5).